(Inserts dropped “million” in first paragraph)

 NEW YORK, Aug 5 (Reuters) - A U.S. judge on Tuesday reluctantly approved a $285 million fraud settlement between Citigroup Inc and the U.S. Securities and Exchange Commission, two months after an appeals court voided his decision to reject it as inadequate.

-U.S. District Judge Jed Rakoff issued an order approving the deal, which did not require the bank to admit to any wrongdoing, and said he had little choice.
+U.S. District Judge Jed Rakoff said he had little choice but to approve the deal, which did not require the bank to admit to any wrongdoing.
 But he said he feared the 2nd U.S. Circuit Court of Appeals’ decision would rob such settlements of any “meaningful oversight.”

 “That court has now fixed the menu, leaving this court with nothing but sour grapes,” he wrote in a brief opinion outlining his disappointment.

 The 2nd Circuit in June ruled that Rakoff had abused his discretion in rebuffing the settlement in November 2011, finding he had failed to give enough deference to the regulator.

 Rakoff had objected to the SEC’s decades-old practice of letting some corporate defendants settle allegations without admitting or denying the charges, a decision that is credited with altering the public debate over such deals.